-Credits are transferable to any accredited college or university in the U.S., and likely transferable to schools beyond.
+Credits are transferable to most U.S. colleges/universities and academic programs.
 Be sure to check with your adviser.

 About the Course

 The BBPI has partnered with Rocky Mountain College to create GEO328 - Field Paleontology.
 This course is designed to provide extensive field-based opportunities for students to interpret the paleoecological conditions present in the Bighorn Basin region during the Mesozoic and early Cenozoic eras of geologic time.
 Students will spend a great deal of time searching for, excavating, and analyzing fossils and geologic specimens found in the region.
 Most field collecting and instruction will focus on the Jurassic Morrison Formation and latest Cretaceous Lance Formation.
 Students also will learn about the regional geology, stratigraphy, and paleogeography.

 Throughout the course, you will work alongside paleontologists and graduate students with various backgrounds and fields of expertise.

 RMC Registration opens March 30, but spots are limited.
 Save your spot by completing your BBPI registration today!

 Students will spend their days searching for, collecting, excavating, and documenting fossils, fossil localities, and geological evidence for the paleoenvironmental conditions that existed in this region many millions of years ago.

 Informal evening classroom sessions will provide interactive instruction and hands-on activities.

 3 credits = n/a